-A recent paper from the TRANSNET research programme has reported a record optical fibre transmission speed of 178.08 Terabits per second, a fifth faster than the previous record and three million times faster than the average UK broadband connection.
+A recent paper from the TRANSNET Programme reports a record optical fibre transmission speed of 178.08 Terabits per second, a fifth faster than the previous record and three million times faster than the average UK broadband connection.

-In August 2020 the TRANSNET team published the results of an experiment that demonstrated the fastest transmission speed on record over a conventional single-mode optical fibre.
+TRANSNET members have published the results of an experiment that demonstrates the fastest transmission speed on record over a conventional single-mode optical fibre.

-The research, led by TRANSNET Co-I Dr Lidia Galdino UCL's Optical Networks Group (ONG), in collaboration with UK undersea systems company Xtera and Japanese telecom carrier KDDI, showed that efficient use of the widest optical fibre bandwidth possible is the most effective way to increase optical fibre system capacity.
+The research, led by TRANSNET Co-I Dr Lidia Galdino UCL's Optical Networks Group and in collaboration with Xtera and KDDI, showed that efficient use of the widest optical fibre bandwidth possible is the most effective way to increase optical fibre system capacity.

-Applying the proposed approach to existing optical fibre infrastructure would lead to increased capacity while importantly minimising both costs and delivery time-scales for ultra high capacity networks.
-This highlights the potential impact of the work which can lead to the highest possible network capacity underpinning our ever-increasing digital communication infrastructure.
+Applying the proposed approach to existing optical fibre infrastructure would lead to increased capacity while importantly minimising both costs and delivery time-scales for ultra high capacity networks, highlighting the potential impact of the work on the development of next-generation digital communication systems.